The 11 City-States That Defined the Greek Ancient World

 Thebes

-Thebes also played a crucial role in forming the Boeotian League, a confederation of city-states in the region that promoted mutual defense and economic cooperation.
-This league strengthened Thebes’ position and fostered a sense of unity and collective identity among the Boeotian cities.
-The Boeotian League was instrumental in several military campaigns, showcasing Thebes’ leadership and strategic insight.
+Thebes was also instrumental in the formation of the Boeotian League, a coalition of city-states in Boeotia.
+This league aimed to provide mutual defense and economic cooperation among its member states, thereby strengthening Thebes’ position in the region.
+The Boeotian League was involved in several military campaigns, and its successes showcased Thebes’ leadership and strategic acumen.

 Argos